YuliiaZviahina/homepage/README.md

-# Homepage For_Lesson_QA
+# Homepage
 My very own personal website.
-Basically this is just a résumé
+Basically this is just a résumé.

 Hocus-Pocus!